 Disclaimer:

 The information provided in this blog is for general informational purposes only and does not constitute legal, financial, or professional advice.
-While every effort has been made to ensure the accuracy of the information as of the date of publication, SJ Electric makes no guarantees regarding completeness or accuracy.
-Readers are encouraged to seek independent advice tailored to their specific circumstances before making any business or compliance decisions related to the Australian Sustainability Reporting Standards (ASRS).
+The Australian Sustainability Reporting Standards (ASRS), including AASB S1 and AASB S2, are subject to refinement and regulatory updates.
+While every effort has been made to ensure the accuracy of this content at the time of publication, SJ Electric makes no representations or warranties as to its completeness or accuracy.
+Businesses are encouraged to seek independent legal and professional advice tailored to their specific circumstances before making decisions based on the ASRS framework or any related obligations.

 Posted on 21 FEB 2025